 We now have the basic building blocks down.
 As you can see, some things are necessary (like we find in deductive logic) and some things are probable (like we find in inductive).

-General Definitions for Each Reasoning Type
+General Definitions for Each Reasoning Type With Details and Examples

-Below are general definitions for some key types of reasoning, in the next section we will explain each using a syllogism.
 The rest of the information on this page is really just meant to help hammer in what we already discussed above and shed more light on abductive reasoning and other reasoning types using examples…. remember, at its core, this is all just deduction and induction in different forms.

 Inductive reasoning (AKA induction) is reasoning based on a set of facts and likelihoods from which we can infer that something likely true.
 For example, A is almost always equal to C, B is almost never equal to C, therefore it is very likely in this instance A=C.